OFFTKP/gb-wii/README.md

 ![wii](./image.png)

-wip gameboy emulator port to the wii
+Gameboy emulator Wii port for fun and